 A.FRANCOTTE A LIÈGE

 The serial number is on the frame either below or in front of the inscription.
 The serial number is also found on the base of the barrel, the base of the front post of the slide, and the side of the backstrap.
-I have documented serial numbers from 485 to 3602, so at this time I estimate not many more than 3600 were made.
-The last gun documented has no barrel, grip plates, or proofmarks and so may simply represent leftover parts.
+I have documented serial numbers from 485 to 4097, so at this time I estimate not many more than 4100 were made.
+Some later guns have no barrel, grip plates, or proofmarks and so may simply represent leftover parts.

-I have documented one gun (SN 2008) with a frame inscription in all capital sans-serif characters as follows:
+I have documented two guns (SNs 2008 and 3602) with a frame inscription in all capital sans-serif characters as follows:

 A.FRANCOTTE A LIÈGE

-All other guns documented after serial number 2008 do not have a frame inscription, with the exception of 3602.
+All guns documented after serial number 2008 do not have a frame inscription, with the exception of 3602.